edoardomanieri/Parlament_network/README.md

 Parameters:

 - Beta: alpha = 1, beta = 1 => uniform distribution in (0,1)
-- CRP: parameter theta chosen such that the expected value is equal to the number of parties.
+- CRP: parameter chosen in such a way that the expected value of the number of tables is equal to the number of parties.
 (Used newton's method)

 # Point estimate